 I rubbed my finger against the wall and it turned black like my shadow, dense and opaque.
-Whatever I touched, wherever I went, all turned dark; all the light absorbed, nothing emitted gets out.
+Whatever I touched, wherever I went, obscured; all the light absorbed.
+Nothing emitted, nothing gets out.

-There are no roads, there is no path, not one direction but I walk.
+There are no roads, neither a path, not one direction yet I walk.
 The world bled red but why it did was pitch black.
 I search for colours, I search for grays, I search for compassion, I search for grace.
 The eyes are closed, the mouths are open, the world is blind and words, chosen.
-We’re all stained by sins that can’t be washed off with mere acts of purity.
+We’re all stained by sins that can’t be washed off with good intentions and mere acts of purity.

 There is no redemption without retribution; there’s no one to heed our call.

-Life is a lie, an eternal night lived by all; even the gods perish at nightfall.
+Life is a lie, an eternal night lived by all; even the gods perish by nightfall.
 The good men fall and you know it’s written on the wall.